-Conry, a Democrat, was the representative for Massachusetts's 9th congressional district from 1901 to 1903.
+Conry was the representative for Massachusetts’s 9th congressional district and was a Democrat.
+He served from 1901 to 1903.

 From Dec 1901 to Mar 1903, Conry missed 130 of 183 roll call votes, which is 71.0%.
 This is much worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1902-Mar 1903||114||101||88.6%||95th|